krissi1111/NewsAppNet/README.md

 This is the backend of my newsapp project. <br />
 It is meant to be run in conjunction with the frontend [here](https://github.com/krissi1111/newsappretype)

+To run the backend you can clone the repository and open with Visual Studio and you should be able to just run it.

+On first run an Sqlite local database will be created in project directory and seeded with some data.

+An admin user will be created and after running the frontend you can log in as admin with username: admin and password: Superadmin1
+Alternatively you can register a new user.

+The project is set up to run using Docker but the docker images are not up to date at the moment so ignore instructions below

+### `Ignore below`

 The project is set up to run using Docker and can be run using the docker-compose.yml file seen below.

-The backend is set up to run using a database that is only supplied through docker using the MSSQL image so running the backend independently doesn't really work.

 To run the project save the docker-compose.yml file on your computer and then call